Lecture Notes

 TukeyHSD(pollutionANOVA, c("city", "time", "city:time"))

-The output is voluminous, increasing with the number of factors especially if there is an interaction term.
-Here, over half of the output focuses on all the interactions.
+The output is voluminous, increasing with the number of factors, especially if there is an interaction term.
+Here, over half of the output focuses on every possible interaction (all 15 of them!).
 As before, each row provides an estimate of the difference in means for every treatment level (group) within a factor and a confidence interval on the difference in means.
-The p-value tests for a difference of zero in the means.
+The p-value tests for a difference of zero in the means; as always, it tells you whether a difference in means was detectable.

 Tukey multiple comparisons of means 95% family-wise confidence level Fit: aov(formula = pollutant ~ city * time) $city diff lwr upr p adj comer-athens -0.4083333 -1.5541171 0.7374504 0.6577398 elberton-athens 1.7000000 0.5542162 2.8457838 0.0027083 elberton-comer 2.1083333 0.9625496 3.2541171 0.0002474 $time diff lwr upr p adj morning-evening 0.2405556 -0.5344521 1.015563 0.5309479 $`city:time` diff lwr upr p adj comer:evening-athens:evening -0.3150000 -2.3141907 1.684190729 0.9965545 elberton:evening-athens:evening 1.9833333 -0.0158574 3.982524062 0.0528044 athens:morning-athens:evening 0.4916667 -1.5075241 2.490857396 0.9739666 comer:morning-athens:evening -0.0100000 -2.0091907 1.989190729 1.0000000 elberton:morning-athens:evening 1.9083333 -0.0908574 3.907524062 0.0680536 elberton:evening-comer:evening 2.2983333 0.2991426 4.297524062 0.0169416 athens:morning-comer:evening 0.8066667 -1.1925241 2.805857396 0.8201390 comer:morning-comer:evening 0.3050000 -1.6941907 2.304190729 0.9970411 elberton:morning-comer:evening 2.2233333 0.2241426 4.222524062 0.0224139 athens:morning-elberton:evening -1.4916667 -3.4908574 0.507524062 0.2377338 comer:morning-elberton:evening -1.9933333 -3.9925241 0.005857396 0.0510200 elberton:morning-elberton:evening -0.0750000 -2.0741907 1.924190729 0.9999970 comer:morning-athens:morning -0.5016667 -2.5008574 1.497524062 0.9716069 elberton:morning-athens:morning 1.4166667 -0.5825241 3.415857396 0.2877627 elberton:morning-comer:morning 1.9183333 -0.0808574 3.917524062 0.0658185

-Although no asterisks for p-value thresholds are provided in this table, they would be helpful for quickly scanning the table to identify statistically significant (i.e., non-zero) differences in means.
+Although no asterisks for p-value thresholds are provided in this table, they would be helpful for quickly scanning the table to identify statistically significant (i.e., non-zero, detectable) differences in means.
 The only statistically significant differences in pollutants are elberton vs. athens and elberton vs. comer (top table).
-Time of day does not cause a statistically detectable difference in pollutant (middle) table.
+Time of day does not have a statistically detectable difference in pollutant (middle table).
 Only two of the interactions generated a statistically detectable difference in pollutant values (bottom table): evenings in Elberton and Comer (p=0.017), and morning in Elberton vs. evening in Comer (p=0.022).
-Four other combinations have p values close to 0.05.
+Four other combinations have p-values close to 0.05, that is, they are nearing the limit of detectability.

 Two-way ANOVAS can also be run with the combination of anova() and lm():